 This tool will produce an overview of your church's local search presence.
 This includes factors such as your online citation profile, local search rankings, and online reputation profile.
 Local search results are a primary driver of new visitors to your church website and as a result Local SEO is of great important to churches.

-Local SEO will maximize how often your church is found in local type discovery searches, in which a user is searching for a keyword that matches what your church is, does, or offers.
+Local SEO for churches will maximize how often your church is found in local type discovery searches, in which a user is searching for a keyword that matches what your church is, does, or offers.
 It could be a search like “church near me” or more specific searches like “non-denominational church in San Diego.”
 With these types of searches, people are looking for a church but are not specifically looking for your church (they may not even know about your church!).
 With strong local SEO, people searching will be able to find your church.

 If you’re committed to making your church’s ministry and benefits visible and available to people in your community who need them, you’ll want to take a close look at your local SEO.
 We are pleased to offer a Local SEO subscription service for your church, you can find out more about this service here.